Christmas in Romania: Advent

 At the beginning of December, the Christmas lights are turned on all over the streets.
-The same night, Moş Nicolae comes and gives children presents.
-Children receive their gifts early in the morning of December 6 or late at night on December 5; traditionally, the gifts are put in their laced up boots.
+During the same period, Moş Nicolae comes and gives children presents.
+Children receive their gifts early in the morning of December 6 or late at night on December 5; traditionally, the gifts are put in their laced-up boots.
 Children are usually given sweets or books; if they have been naughty, they get wooden sticks.

 On December 20, Saint Ignatius Day, Romanians start the last preparations for Christmas.
 On this date, they cut pigs for the Christmas Eve supper.
 Around this date, people usually buy their Christmas trees from public markets or supermarkets.

-On December 24, Christmas Eve - Noaptea de ajun - is traditionally the day children usually start caroling their neighbors.
+On December 24, Christmas Eve - Noaptea de Ajun - is traditionally the day children usually start caroling their neighbors.
 On the same date, women bake traditional cookies to give children for their caroling.
-By that time, the Christmas tree must usually be already decorated.
+By that time, the Christmas tree is usually already decorated.
 Those more pious attend the Royal Hours and the afternoon Divine Liturgy before preparing for dinner.